 Keurig has a long history of making coffee, from the first-ever classic Keurig to newer models with premium features for brewing delicious Joe.

 I have done proper research and written in detail about what is Keurig 2.0.
 The Comparison between Keurig 1.0 vs Keurig 2.0, which one is best?

 What is Keurig 2.0?

 Keurig 2.0 coffee makers feature K-cup pod scanning technology that prevents the use of unlicensed Keurig pods and have great built-in features that brew more cups at once and allow you to control the brewing process.

-You can adjust the coffee brewing temperature to get your optimal extraction and also you can change the strength at which it will brew.
+You can adjust the coffee brewing temperature to get your optimal extraction and also you can change the strength of the coffee.

 Keurig gains great popularity in terms of manufacturing great coffee machines, however, this growing popularity gives rise to many companies producing unlicensed K-Cup pods.

 The patent of Keurig pods was ended in September 2012 and the rising market for non-Keurig-produced K Cup pods has raised concerns about Keurig’s future economic structure.